bill-auger/av-caster/README.md

 ### Getting Help / Bug Reporting
-If AvCaster refuses to launch after changing some parameters in the GUI you can try deleting the persistent configuration file in your AppData dir (e.g. ~/.av-caster/av-caster.bin).
+If AvCaster refuses to launch after changing some parameters in the GUI you can try deleting the persistent configuration file in your user AppData dir (e.g. ~/.config/av-caster/av-caster.bin).

 Please report any problems on the [AvCaster Issue Tracker][tracker].